Under $25 scores: The hair catcher that saved my drains | CNN Underscored

 Kitchen sinks can get dirty fast, which is why this SinkShroom is a must-have.
 It traps food scraps in an easy-to-clean basket so your drains stay clear.

-When one of the shrooms start to get full, they’re super easy to empty out and clean.
+When one of the Shrooms starts to get full, it’s super easy to empty out and clean.
 The ShowerShroom and TubShroom’s removable centerpiece collects most of the unwanted bits, so you can easily lift that piece up, throw away the contents and replace it in mere seconds.
 The SinkShroom also has a removable center, but I find that most of the food gets trapped in the actual basket, not the center plug, so I just lift the whole thing out of the sink to clean it.

 I really think every household should have a TubShroom.
-They’re easy to install, do a great job at protecting your drains and since a TubShroom two-pack is the same price as a Drano two-pack, it’s a money-saving no-brainer.
-With prices hovering between $10 and $20, depending on the shroom, it’s not a big investment to try one out.
+They’re easy to install and they do a great job at protecting your drains, and since a TubShroom two-pack is the same price as a Drano two-pack, it’s a money-saving no-brainer.
+With prices hovering between $10 and $20, depending on the Shroom, it’s not a big investment to try one out.
 Just be prepared, because after you do, you’ll want to have one for every single drain in your house.